juanzdev/jekyll-now/_posts/2016-08-31-An-Easy-Introduction-To-Machine-Learning.md

 }
 ```

-Now our goal is to implement this function, we can have some insights from the data, for example is obvious that a high CPU speed appears to increase the total price of the computer.
+Now our goal is to implement the body of this function, we can have some insights from the data, for example is obvious that a high CPU speed appears to increase the total price of the computer this is they are directly proportional.

 So we could write some code based on this insight: